 Grief is technically defined as an emotional reaction to an irrevocable loss.
 It can affect different aspects of our lives.
 Although it's usually associated with the loss of a loved one, there are other conditions that lead to bereavement.
 This can be the end of a marriage, as well as physical losses, such as a chronic medical condition, diminishing vision or a struggle with another important person in your life that can not be redeemed.

 Although people bring in outside problems to me, my training has shown me that what happens between us plays out in the rest of your life.
 How we are with each other can give you the tools to take with you into the world in order to respond to yourself and others in a deep and meaningful way.
-I see therapy as a collaboration more than education.
+I see therapy as a collaboration and an education.

 People are the only creatures on earth who are truly aware of their existence, which is a benefit and a burden.
 Setting time aside to look at our meaning and purpose is never wasted.
 This sort of work is why I am a believer in not setting artificial limits for time spent in therapy, since all of us are evolving, hopefully for the better.